The Practical Side of Engineering

 With respect to a trailer frame, knowing that trailers frequently encounter minor impact, how does that fit in the simulation?
 Don’t ever underestimate the effects of impact.
 A pothole, washboard, or debris in the road are impact examples.
 Bumping a post when backing is another form of impact.
 Loading objects onto the trailer can also have impact.

-Example 3: In large structural design — like a gantry crane or long trailer — sometimes it’s not strength that limits the design.
-Sometimes it’s deflection.
+Example 3: In large structural design - like a gantry crane or long trailer - sometimes the limiting factor is not strength of the design.
+Sometimes the limit is deflection.
 How much is acceptable?
-Stress analysis theory may say a beam is plenty strong, but practical engineering says that much deflection will cause problems.
+Stress analysis theory may say a beam is plenty strong, but practical engineering says the amount of deflection will cause problems.

 Understanding Limits of Applied Theory